-A Statement by Linda Rosenberg, President and CEO of the National Council for Behavioral Health
+A Statement by Linda Rosenberg, President and CEO of the National Council for Mental Wellbeing

 We have to change the conversation around mental health.
 Addressing an audience of government, business and nonprofit leaders today, First Lady Michelle Obama spoke about how we must flip the script in how we support and care for people with mental health and substance use needs, and exemplified Mental Health First Aid as a strategy to do just that.

 Mental Health First Aid introduces people to risk factors and warning signs of mental health and substance use problems, and teaches them a five-step action plan to help people get the care they need in their community.